 Here’s the truth most insurance companies don’t want you to know: Insurance companies are not your friend.
 If they can save their company money, they will, even if that means not giving you what you deserve, or need, for your child’s medical expenses from treatment.
 To them, it is NOT about your child.
 It is about their bottom line.
 It’s sad, but a harsh reality and they don’t want you to know it.

 Your child deserves to be put first!
 You should have access to the best options, the best treatment, and hope for your case’s best results.
 That means having a lawyer on your side that knows Georgia’s laws, an expert in car accident injuries, but more importantly, cares for your family.

 So who can help you?
 Getting an attorney will be most helpful, BUT, not all attorneys will do it best.
 Let me explain.
 If you needed heart surgery, who do you think would do a better job, a heart surgeon or a general practitioner?
 The heart surgeon.
 The same premise goes for an attorney.
 You want an attorney who primarily handles injury cases, not all types of cases.

-Murphy Law Firm is an excellent choice for your child’s injury case.
+As experienced Douglasville car accident lawyers, we’re an excellent choice for your child’s injury case.
 We are very experienced in helping parents deal with their child’s injury and personal injury case, and we have had many successful family stories.
 We want the best for your family.
 All you have to do is pick up the phone and schedule a FREE consultation.
 There is no charge or obligation.
 770-577-3020.

 Disclaimer: It is important to note that this is general information and should not be considered “legal advice.”
 I have been handling personal injury cases for many years.
 I can offer general answers to common questions, but please do not construe anything on this website to be legal advice about YOUR CASE.
 Each case is different!
 An attorney can only give legal advice when he or she understands the facts involved in your case.